1937–38 Detroit Red Wings season

 The 1937–38 Detroit Red Wings season was the 12th season for the Detroit NHL franchise, sixth as the Red Wings.
-The Wings finished last in the American Division and missed the playoffs.
+The Wings finished last in the American Division and missed the playoffs for the first time since the 1934–35 season.
+They would not miss the playoffs again until 1958–59 season.

 On May 5 and 11, 1938, the Red Wings played post-season exhibition games against the Montreal Canadiens at Earlscourt Stadium in London, England.